calvinsendawula/calvinsendawula/README.md

 <h1 align="center">Hi 👋, I'm Calvin</h1>

-I am a dynamic professional with a deep passion for data engineering, data science, and machine learning.
+I am an AI engineer with a deep passion for data engineering and data science, my forte being machine learning.
 My interdisciplinary expertise allows me to drive innovation and efficiency across various business contexts.
 My education in computer science, enriched by practical, industry-focused experiences, equips me to handle complex datasets and extract actionable insights.
 Here’s a detailed look at my core competencies:

 - Machine Learning Deployment: Adept at deploying robust machine learning models into production environments, ensuring they deliver continuous value through real-time data processing and analysis.
 Proficient with cloud platforms such as AWS and Azure for scalable, efficient application hosting.
 - Data Science and Model Development: Skilled in the entire data science pipeline from data cleaning and feature engineering to model development and validation.
 I create predictive models and machine learning algorithms tailored to the specific nuances of each project, enhancing predictive accuracy and operational efficiency.